redis/redis-vl-python/CONTRIBUTING.md

 docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
 ```

-This will also spin up the [Redis Insight GUI](https://redis.com/redis-enterprise/redis-insight/) at `http://localhost:8001`.
+This will also spin up the [FREE RedisInsight GUI](https://redis.com/redis-enterprise/redis-insight/) at `http://localhost:8001`.

 ## How to Report a Bug